 When posting on social networking sites, like Facebook and Twitter, only share personal information that you are comfortable having in the public domain.
 Remember to restrict access to your page and/or profile by adjusting your account’s security settings whenever possible.

 Creating a strong password, and changing it regularly, is perhaps the easiest way to protect your online identity and personal information.
 Use a combination of numbers, letters and special characters (when allowed) to create your password.
 The stronger your password is, the harder it will be for others to guess what it is.
 You’ll also want to use different passwords for each site or service.

 Remember that your personal information is only as safe as you make it - the more complex you make your passwords, the harder they will be for others to guess.

 Use a Reputable, Subscription-Based Antivirus or Web Security Program

 Antivirus and web security programs not only protect you from malicious software, but they can also help you identify potential threats that may already exist on your computer.
-Kaspersky Antivirus, Trend Micro Internet Security and Norton 360 are excellent examples of such programs and many more are available.
+Kaspersky Internet Security, Trend Micro Internet Security, and Webroot Secure Anywhere are excellent examples of such programs and many more are available.
 Just keep in mind that more is not necessarily better!
 Most antivirus and security programs are designed to be used as stand-alone tools and may not function properly if a second program of the same type is installed or running at the same time.